westlake-autolab/westlake-autolab.github.io/_projects/1_project.md

 <h4>Our Achievements So Far:</h4>

 <ul>
-1、<strong>Static World Construction</strong>: Achieved fine-grained control in generating static 3D driving scenes. {% cite yang2023bevcontrol %}
+1. <strong>Static World Construction</strong>: Achieved fine-grained control in generating static 3D driving scenes. {% cite yang2023bevcontrol %}

     <br>

-2、 <strong>Dynamic World Synthesis</strong>: Expanded the model to include temporal sequences, resulting in the continuous generation of 4D video, demonstrating the model's performance in dynamic environments. {% cite ma2024unleashing %}
+2. <strong>Dynamic World Synthesis</strong>: Expanded the model to include temporal sequences, resulting in the continuous generation of 4D video, demonstrating the model's performance in dynamic environments. {% cite ma2024unleashing %}

     <br>

-3、<strong>Model Self-Correction</strong>: Built the data feedback loop framework, enabling the system to learn from the generated data and perform self-correction and optimization. {% cite ma2024unleashing %}
+3. <strong>Model Self-Correction</strong>: Built the data feedback loop framework, enabling the system to learn from the generated data and perform self-correction and optimization. {% cite ma2024unleashing %}

     <br>

-    d. <strong>Multimodal Joint Generation</strong>: By unifying multimodal features through a shared Bird's Eye View (BEV) space, we achieve consistent joint generation of multimodal sensor data, enhancing the multimodal perception capability of autonomous driving systems. {% cite tang2025omnigen %}
+4. <strong>Multimodal Joint Generation</strong>: By unifying multimodal features through a shared Bird's Eye View (BEV) space, we achieve consistent joint generation of multimodal sensor data, enhancing the multimodal perception capability of autonomous driving systems. {% cite tang2025omnigen %}

     <br>

-    e. <strong>Trajectory Risk Prediction Enhancement</strong>: By using synthetic trajectory data, we enhanced the Visual Language Model (VLM) in predicting the risks associated with planned trajectories, thereby improving the safety of the planned trajectories.
+5. <strong>Trajectory Risk Prediction Enhancement</strong>: By using synthetic trajectory data, we enhanced the Visual Language Model (VLM) in predicting the risks associated with planned trajectories, thereby improving the safety of the planned trajectories.
 This advancement helps foresee potential risks in real driving scenarios, optimizing the safety of autonomous driving decisions. {% cite hou2025drivemrp %}
 </ul>

 <br>